tusen-ai/naive-ui/demo/pages/docs/import-on-demand/enUS/index.md

 ## Auto Import

-you can use the `unplugin-auto-import` plugin to automatically import API.
+You can use the `unplugin-auto-import` plugin to automatically import APIs.

 If you develop using SFC, you can use the `unplugin-vue-components` plugin to automatically import components on demand.The plugin will automatically parse the components used in the template and import the components.